 Deborah Lipstadt, the genocide/holocaust scholar, points out that demonized groups can be either successful or victimized.

 “The racist “punches down” and loathes persons of colour because they are apparently “lesser than” the white person.
 They are, the racist proclaims, not as smart, industrious, qualified or worthy.
 In contrast, the antisemite “punches up.”
 The Jew is supposedly more powerful, ingenious and financially adept than the non-Jew.
 Neither of these notions is true; they serve to separate and isolate one group from the other.

-In a recent zoom class on the Megillah, my niece Maya Silverman pointed out that the Megillah text teaches us profound lessons about the social and psychological webs that we are all entangled-in personally and communally.
-And yet, we are all called upon to place our imprint on our individual story as exemplified by the actions of each of the characters: Haman, Mordechai, Esther, Vashti (The King’s first wife), and Zeresh (Haman’s wife).
+The Megillah text teaches us profound lessons about the social and psychological webs that we are all entangled in, personally and communally.
+And yet, each of us writes our individual story as exemplified by the actions of each of the characters: Haman, Mordechai, Esther, Vashti – the King’s first wife, and Zeresh – Haman’s wife.